CTF-Citadel/ctf-citadel.github.io/src/content/docs/doc/infra.md

 The goal is, that every single deployment is accessible via the Inter- or Intranet.
 To achieve this, we plan to use subdomains.
 For example: r4nd0mh3x.cluster.tophack.at

-This will be achived using the OpenShift Router and a wildcard SSL Certificate for our domain *.cluster.tophack.at
+This will be achieved using the OpenShift Router and a wildcard SSL Certificate for our domain *.cluster.tophack.at

 ___